Are boys easier to raise than girls or is it the other way around?

 Developing a healthy self-image is critical to all kids.
 But as the more compliant and people-oriented gender, girls tend to grow up less confident and more insecure than boys, researchers say.
 Famed gender researcher and psychologist Carol Gilligan, Ph.D., calls this “the tyranny of nice and kind”—unwittingly raising girls to be people pleasers. — Parenting.com.

-Obviously both sexes may struggle with self-esteem issues, but girls also have the added pressure of body image as they get older as well.
-It’s pressure to parents of girls to be careful in how body, diet, and exercise are spoken about within the home.
+Both sexes may struggle with self-esteem issues, but girls also have the added pressure of body image as they get older.
+Parents of girls have to be careful in how body, diet, and exercise are spoken about within the home.

 School: Boys are Typically Harder